Eddie Dennis

 Edward Dennis (born 22 March 1986) is a Welsh retired professional wrestler and former head teacher.
-He is currently signed to WWE as a writer and producer on NXT.
-During his time as an in-ring performer in the company, he wrestled in NXT UK and on the independent circuit under his real name, stylized as Eddie Dennis.
-Originally a mathematics teacher, Dennis retired from teaching to wrestle full-time until 2023, when he transitioned to a producer role after retiring from in-ring competition.
+He is best known for his tenure in WWE's NXT UK brand and on the independent circuit under his real name, stylized as Eddie Dennis.

 Professional wrestling career

 Dennis began his wrestling career in 2008, whilst working full-time as a mathematics teacher in Cardiff, and later at LVS Ascot in Berkshire, where he became head teacher.
 In 2016, he left his job to become a full-time wrestler.
 Despite an unsuccessful first try-out with the WWE in 2017, he later would wrestle on the first NXT UK show at the Plymouth Pavilions.

 Attack!
 Pro Wrestling (2011, 2013–2019)

 Dennis's debut match was a live Attack! event held on 12 August 2011, where he defeated by fellow Welshman Wild Boar.
 Along with Wild Boar, Dennis shared the Attack! ring with Mark Andrews, Pete Dunne and Flash Morgan Webster, who would all join NXT UK.
 On 21 December 2013, Dennis won his first title, winning the Attack!
 24:7 Championship.
 After losing the title within minutes, he has held the Attack!
 24:7 Championship on a further three occasions.
 On 20 November 2016, Dennis defeated Mike Bird to become the inaugural Attack!
 Champion, holding the championship until 25 February 2017, where he lost it to Damian Dunne.
 On 18 November, Dennis became the first wrestler to hold the Attack!
 Championship on two occasions by defeating Wild Boar on 19 September 2018.
 On 15 December, Dennis would once again lose the Championship to Damian Dunne.